odriverobotics/ODrive/Firmware/README.md

 ### Checking for error codes

 `explore_odrive.py`can also be used to check error codes when your odrive is not working as expected.
-For example `my_odrive.motor0.error` will list the error code assosicated with motor 0.
+For example `my_odrive.motor0.error` will list the error code associated with motor 0.
 <br><br>
 The error nummber corresponds to the following:
 1. `ERROR_NO_ERROR`